thomasjfisher/Terminal_App_Colour_Coded/README.md

 1. Selecting 1 will let you play Colour Coded.
 If you are a returning player and are familiar with Colour Coded, then you can jump straight in to the fun!

-2. Selecting 2 will lead you to read the rules.
+2. Selecting 2 will let you to read the rules.
 If you are a first time player, we highly recommend viewing the rules page to familiarise yourself with Colour Coded.
-3. Will allow you to exit the program.
+3. Selecting 3 will exit the program.

-When launching the game, it will greet you, get your name, and get you ready to play!
-It will then ask the user if they want to play.
+When launching the game, it will greet you, get your name, and ask if you are ready to play!
 If the user hits 'y', the game will begin.
-If the user hits 'n', the game will exit.
-When launched, there will be a coloured word that you will be required to remember.
+If the user hits 'n', the game will exit out of the application.
+When 'y' is pressed, there will be a coloured word that you will be required to remember.
 It will flash on the screen for a short period of time, then the screen will be wiped.
-The user will then be prompted to enter their guess!
+Then you will then be prompted to enter their guess!
 Sounds easy right?
 Of course!
 All you have to do is remember to remember!
-When the word is guessed correctly, the user will get a randomised message congratulating them.
+When the word is guessed correctly, there will be a randomised message congratulating them.
 After that, the screen is again cleared and then two words will appear on the screen, and then the words will be wiped.
 Again, the user will be prompted to enter their guess of what the coloured words were.
 This will continue until  5 words have been guessed correctly in a row, or if the 3 guesses have been used up.
 This app will solve all your boredom and stimulate your brain, all whilst filling the user with colourful joy!

 #### Target Audience